-At the discretion of the Engineer, the manufacturer may be required to furnish facilities for testing and inspecting the completed device or a representative sample in the plant or at an independent test facility.
-The inspectors shall be allowed free access to the necessary parts of the manufacturer's plant and test facility.
+At the discretion of the Engineer, the manufacturer may be required to allow inspection of the completed device in the plant.
+The inspectors shall be allowed full access to the parts of the manufacturer's plant necessary for the fabrication and assembly of the expansion joint device.
+The Contractor and Engineer shall ensure that the time of inspection does not result in a delay in fabrication.